Port of Alicante Cruise Guide, Spain (UPDATED 2023)

 1. Santa Barbara Castle

-Castillo de Santa Barbara is the iconic castle that sits on top of Mount Benacantil, a large hill rising 166 m above the city, built for defensive purposes and used by different civilizations over the centuries.
+Castillo de Santa Barbara is the iconic castle nestled on top of Mount Benacantil, a large hill rising 166 m above the city, built for defensive purposes and used by different civilizations over the centuries.

-Nowadays, inside the castle complex you can visit the museum, La Torreta keep, the ancient remains of the fortress and a few more important historic structures dating from the 18th century.
+Nowadays, inside the castle complex, you can visit the museum, La Torreta keep, the ancient remains of the fortress, and a few more important historic structures dating from the 18th century.
 There is also a cafeteria where you can take a coffee and admire the most spectacular views of the city and its port.
 Entry to the castle is free unless you access it by lift.
-Read more on Castle of Santa Barbara’s official website

 Castle of Santa Barbara, Alicante port